 However, individuals exempt from the English test must bring an interpreter to their naturalization interview and must still take the civics test.
 The test can be taken in the applicant’s native language.

 The exemption from both the English and civics tests applies to applicants who are over 65 years of age at the time of filing and have been green card holders for at least 20 years.

 “I would like to thank the Goldstein Immigration Lawyers for helping me in getting the US citizenship.
 Josh and his team has represented me and helped me throughout the process; they showed high levels of professionalism and great experience in handling my case.
 I would certainly recommend them for helping any of my friends with immigration needs as I am sure they would be some of the best to hire.”

 Consult with a Los Angeles Citizenship and Naturalization Attorney

 Obtaining U.S. citizenship can be a complex and time-consuming process: If you or a loved one are seeking to change your status from a green card holder to a citizen, it is important to contact an experienced attorney who can make sure your rights are protected.

 Please do not hesitate to contact the leading Los Angeles citizenship and naturalization lawyer at the Goldstein Immigration Lawyers today.
-We invite you to call us and a member of our dedicated legal team will help you schedule a consultation.
+Please answer a few questions here and schedule your free case evaluation.
 Whether your case is simple or complicated, rest assured that our dedicated team will be by your side every step of the way!